 Properties and Indications

-The flesh of the avocado fruit contains from15 to 25% of fats formed by oleic acid, linoleic acid, palmitic acid, and other sugars, proteins, mineral salts, and vitamins.
-Its high content in iron is especially remarkable, as well as that of vitamin B6.
+The flesh of the avocado fruit contains 15 to 25% fats formed by oleic acid, linoleic acid, palmitic acid, and other sugars, proteins, mineral salts, and vitamins.
+Its high iron content is especially remarkable, as well as that of vitamin B6.
 Avocados reduce cholesterol in the blood, very likely due to their high portion of mono and polyunsaturated fatty acids and digestive properties.
-Eating this fruit is beneficial to people with anemia, exhaustion, high cholesterol, high blood pressure, gastritis, and gastro-duodenal ulcer.
+Eating this fruit benefits people with anemia, exhaustion, high cholesterol, high blood pressure, gastritis, and gastro-duodenal ulcers.

 Also, the use of avocado oil is an excellent remedy for the following ailments: